 Around the time that your child starts secondary school, you might need to adjust your approach to discipline.
 Effective discipline for teenagers focuses on setting agreed limits and helping teenagers work within them.

 Discipline isn’t about punishment.
 It’s about teaching children appropriate ways to behave.
 For teenagers, discipline is about agreeing on and setting appropriate limits and helping them behave within those limits.

 Your child needs these skills to become a young adult with her own standards for appropriate behaviour and respect for others.
-An important part of her journey is learning to stick to some clear rules, agreed on in advance, and with agreed-on consequences.
+An important part of this is learning to stick to some clear rules, agreed on in advance, and with agreed consequences.

-Teenagers aren’t equipped with the skills they need to make all their own decisions.
-Even if your child tells you he doesn’t need your guidance, the research shows the opposite.
-The limits you agree on for behaviour are an important influence on your child.
+Teenagers don’t yet have all the skills they need to make all their own decisions, so the limits you agree on for behaviour are an important influence on your child.

 Teenage discipline is most effective when you: